littlevinc/link-collection/README.md

 # A Wiki For Every Nerd

-^Cyber warfare is as much about psychological strategy as technical prowess.
+> Cyber warfare is as much about psychological strategy as technical prowess.

 ## Tools
 - [Notion](https://www.notion.so/)